mike-pwns/homelab/README.md

 >
 > Project Status: ONLINE
 >
-> Next Step: finish this doc --> setup vikanja
+> Next Step: nothing going on at the moment, just using the services :P

 # homelab